realms-overflow/Chess/stockfish_engine/Windows/wiki/Terminology.md

 Also known as "classic", "classical" or "HCE".

-This is the older evaluation method that is generally not used today.
+This is the older evaluation method that is generally not used today in most engines and was [removed from Stockfish in July 2023](https://github.com/official-stockfish/Stockfish/commit/af110e0).
 It uses various heuristics and rules (e.g. material, pawn structure, king safety, mobility, etc.) to assign the evaluation.
-Although it is slightly faster than NNUE evaluation, it is much less accurate, and is not used most of the time.
+Although it is faster than a NNUE evaluation, it is much less accurate.

 ### Efficiently Updatable Neural Network

 Also known as "NNUE".
-The first NNUE implementation was added in Stockfish 12, and evaluates positions using a neural network, which is trained on a large set of training data.
+Introduced in Stockfish in [August 2020](https://stockfishchess.org/blog/2020/introducing-nnue-evaluation/) and first shipped with Stockfish 12.
+This implementation evaluates positions using a neural network, which is trained on a large set of training data.
 NNUE is typically much more accurate than classical evaluation, gaining hundreds of Elo.